Sri Lanka protests cripple health services, dent investor sentiment

-COLOMBO An island-wide protest on Friday by Sri Lankan doctors demanding closure of a private medical college crippled the health services, leaving thousands of patients unattended and threatening the investment climate.
+COLOMBO (Reuters) - An island-wide protest on Friday by Sri Lankan doctors demanding closure of a private medical college crippled the health services, leaving thousands of patients unattended and threatening the investment climate.

 Hundreds of doctors and thousands of medical students protested on Friday after the government refused to close the island's only private medical college, despite months of agitation by doctors and undergraduates.